Evil Queen (Disney): Storyline

 One day, however, the mirror tells her that there is a new fairest woman in the land, her 14-year-old stepdaughter, Princess Snow White.
 She became obsessively jealous of the princess' emerging beauty, therefore turning her into a scullery maid in her own home.
-After observing the handsome Prince from another kingdom singing a love song to Snow White, the proud Queen falls in a jealous rage.
-She commands her faithful Huntsman, Humbert, to take the princess deep into the forest and kill her.
+After observing the handsome young prince named Florian from another kingdom singing a love song to Snow White, the proud Queen Grimhilde falls in a jealous rage.
+She commands her faithful Huntsman, Humbert, to take the princess deep into the woods and kill her.
 He is also ordered to bring back her heart in a box to prove that he had done so.
-But Humbert cannot bear to kill the young princess upon realizing that she is impervious to harm, so he tells Snow White of the Queen's plot and tells her to run away and never to come back.
-To escape the penalty, he comes back with a pig's heart and gives it to the Queen.
-When she questions her mirror, it again replies that Snow White is the fairest in the land, and that she is living at the cottage of the Seven Dwarfs, revealing that the box contains the heart of a pig.
-The Dwarfs are fearful of the Queen's black magic but decide to take in Snow White anyway.
+But Humbert cannot bear to kill the young princess upon realizing that she is impervious to harm, so he tells Snow White of Queen Grimhilde's plot and tells her to run away and never to come back.
+To escape the penalty, he comes back with a pig's heart and gives it to Queen Grimhilde.
+When she questions her mirror, it again replies that Snow White is the fairest in the land, and that she lives at the remote cottage of the Seven Dwarfs, revealing that the box contains the heart of a pig.
+The Dwarfs, too, are frightened of Queen Grimhilde's black magic and fear she would kill them all, but they decided to take in Snow White anyway.